 That last part is important because making changes to your portfolio based on emotions is never a good idea.
 Many investors start to panic when markets drop, and then start tinkering with their investments.
 It’s hard enough to know when to sell; it’s even more difficult to know when to get back in.
 Investors who sell out of the market when it falls not only violate one of the most basic premises of successful investing (that is, buy low and sell high), they also tend to stay out of the market for too long, and miss out on the chance to recoup their initial losses.

 Need a little help dealing with the recent market roller coaster?
 Let us work with you to assess your retirement income needs.
-Sign up for a free conversation with one of our financial advisors today.
+Get started with today a complimentary, no-obligation conversation with one of our financial advisors.